FULL OF GRACE AND TRUTH

 You open the mailbox.
 The bold print on the envelope screams, “Congratulations!
 You are a finalist for our grand prize!”
 A finalist!
 Just one more step, and the pot of gold is yours!
 You’ll be swimming in money.
 So, are you jumping for joy?
 Are you planning where you’re going to spend all that cash?
 Not if your brain is working.
 You remember other junk mail breathlessly declaring you a finalist, and you wonder how many million other “finalists” there are this time.

 At that point, though, company executives said it was all a mistake, “a computer glitch.”
-If they paid every winner the money they had promised, the company would have to shell out over $18 billion!
+If they paid every winner the money they had promised, the company would have to pay out over $18 billion!
 The company bosses claimed they were under no legal obligation and then gave the people with a 349 bottle cap nineteen dollars each.
 As you’d expect, thousands of angry customers filed lawsuits.
 Nineteen dollars is okay, but it’s not exactly $36,000.
 That’s life, isn’t it?
 The only time a giveaway is as great as advertised, it’s declared a computer error.

 Grace is in short supply these days.
 We don’t trust others to be generous, and we can’t afford to be generous ourselves.
 Grace?
 A generous, unconditional gift motivated only by kindness and love?
 Does such a thing even exist?
 Is there anybody who’s generous just to be generous, who’s kind just to be kind, who offers help just because he or she cares?
 Not likely.

-And grace isn’t the only thing in short supply.
+Grace isn’t the only thing in short supply.
 Truth is also hard to find.
 We’re bombarded with all sorts of messages, and it gets harder and harder to believe any of them.

 Take advertising, for example.
 If you have trouble attracting someone of the opposite sex, your troubles are over.
 All you need to do is shower with the right soap, wash with the right shampoo, brush with the right toothpaste, gargle with the right mouthwash, put on the right antiperspirant, splash on the right scent, squeeze into the right jeans, drive the right car, sip the right coffee, guzzle the right beer, and your only problem with romance will be trying to pick who you’d like best from the crowd of gorgeous specimens pursuing you.